Casimir IV Jagiellon

 The Jagiellonian dynasty became one of the leading royal houses in Europe.
 The great triumph of his reign was bringing Prussia under Polish rule.
 The rule of Casimir corresponded to the age of "new monarchies" in western Europe.
 By the 15th century, Poland had narrowed the distance separating it from Western Europe and became a significant power in international relations.
 The demand for raw materials and semi-finished goods stimulated trade, producing a positive balance, and contributed to the growth of crafts and mining in the entire country.
 He was a recipient of the English Order of the Garter (KG), the highest order of chivalry and the most prestigious honour in England.

-Following Casimir's death in 1492, John I Albert succeeded him as King of Poland, and Alexander Jagiellon was proclaimed Grand Duke of Lithuania.
+Following Casimir IV's death in 1492, John I Albert succeeded him as the King of Poland, and Alexander Jagiellon was proclaimed Grand Duke of Lithuania with John Albert claiming the status of his senior co-ruler and the Supreme Duke.

 Youth

 Casimir Jagiellon was the third and youngest son of King Władysław II Jagiełło (known as Jogaila) and his fourth wife, Sophia of Halshany.
 Casimir's mother was 40 to 50 years younger than his father, which caused widespread speculations that the children were the product of adultery.
 A scandal erupted when Sophia was accused of marital infidelity and two of her ladies-in-waiting were subsequently arrested and tortured for disseminating the rumours.
-To eliminate hearsay, Władysław placed Sophia before a court.
+To eliminate hearsay, Władysław II placed Sophia before a court.
 It is likely that the Teutonic Order and Grand Master Paul von Rusdorf were implicated.
 Following Casimir's birth, Sophia pledged an oath of innocence (iuramentum purgatorium) and the charges were dismissed.
-The question of paternity did not persist as many of the children, including Casimir, closely resembled their elderly father.
+The question of paternity did not persist long as many of the children, including Casimir, closely resembled their elderly father.

 He was baptised on 21 December 1427 and was named after his deceased brother.
-Stanisław Ciołek, Bishop of Poznań, or Nicholas of Radom composed a panegyric contrafactum titled Hystorigraphi aciem in honour of his birth which was sung at the christening ceremony.
+Stanisław Ciołek, Bishop of Poznań, or Mikołaj z Radomia composed a panegyric contrafactum titled Hystorigraphi aciem in honour of his birth, which was sung at the christening ceremony.
 In his early years, Casimir was nursed by his mother and supervised by vice-chancellor Wincenty Kot, the future Archbishop of Gniezno and Primate of Poland, as well as by a knight named Piotr of Rytro.
 Casimir often relied on his instinct and feelings and had little political knowledge, but shared a great interest in the diplomacy and economic affairs of the country.
-After the accession of his brother, Władysław III, to the throne of Poland, the tutelage was assigned to Cardinal Zbigniew Oleśnicki, however, the cleric neglected his duties as he felt a strong reluctance towards Casimir, believing that he would be an unsuccessful monarch following Władysław's death.
+After the accession of his brother, Władysław III, to the throne of Poland, the tutelage was assigned to Cardinal Zbigniew Oleśnicki; however, the cleric neglected his duties as he felt a strong reluctance towards Casimir, believing that he would be an unsuccessful monarch following Władysław's death.